drgerg/Pi-based-weather-station/README.md

 The project is being written in Python 3.
 I am making every attempt to provide enough documentation and schematics for anyone else to duplicate what I've done.

-I am a self-taught rank amatuer coder, as anyone with experience can plainly see.
+I am a self-taught rank amateur coder, as anyone with experience can plainly see.
 What I know is what I've done so far works here, and provides me with reliable and accurate data as compared to all the local commercial and government data sources.

 I use Visual Studio Code in Windows.
 I use Microsoft's Remote-SSH extensions to work with my code on the weather station Pi out on the pole in the backyard.
 I use Filezilla to keep local copies of that code when I'm done editing and testing.